jkfran/jkfran.com/_posts/2022-05-24-keychron-keyboard-linux-secrets.md

 On Linux, the Keychron K2 doesn't register any of the F1-F12 function keys as actual F keys, instead, treating them as multimedia keys by default.
 Here's how to fix it!

-To fix this:
+## To fix this:

 Set the keyboard to Windows mode via the side switch Use the Fn + X + L shortcut to set the function key row to "Function" mode. (usually all that's necessary on Windows)
 Run: `echo 0 | sudo tee /sys/module/hid_apple/parameters/fnmode`

-Once complete, my F1-F12 keys work properly, and holding Fn turns them into multimedia keys.
+Once complete, the F1-F12 keys should work properly, and holding Fn turns them into multimedia keys.

-To persist this change, add a module option for hid_apple:
+## To persist this change, add a module option for hid_apple:

+Run:
 `echo "options hid_apple fnmode=0" | sudo tee -a /etc/modprobe.d/hid_apple.conf`

 For ubuntu: `sudo update-initramfs -u`